 At serve number 13, I felt devastated and would have given anything to walk off that court, would have run all eight miles home just to get out of there.
-I stretched my neck and held the ball between my knees to stretch my shoulder, showing a little bravado I badly needed but didn’t really feel, and steeling myself against the desire to cry.
+I tilted my neck from side to side and held the ball between my knees to stretch my shoulder, showing a little bravado I badly needed but didn’t really feel, and steeling myself against the desire to cry.
 The attendees, my coaches and teammates were grimly silent.
 I threw up the ball and served.
 It was an ace.

 I don’t remember the next serve, but it was another ace.
 On my last try, for the point that would have won the game, I took what felt like an hour to get my head straight.
 I wondered if the other team hated me and if their parents hated me, or if maybe everyone was secretly laughing at me because they knew I was near hysteria.
 Did I mention I was seventeen?
 I bent my neck back and forth, set my feet and shoulders and served the ball.
 It was an ace, my fifteenth in a row.
 My teammates erupted into cheers and crowded around me to celebrate.
 I felt awful.
 We gathered our gear, boarded the bus and went home.

 On our walk to the car after the wrestling tournament last Thursday, we had to go slowly because my son wouldn’t take his arms from around my waist.

 “Mama, is it okay to win?” he asked once we were in the car.

 “Yes, honey.
 It’s okay.”
 We sit in silence.

 “But it’s hard.”